736B796E6574/msp-2/README.md

 - I have confirmed that the interactive items work on every page.

 ## Bugs
+### Solved Bugs
 - I encountered a few bugs whilst developing this app.
 Whilst testing on iPhone I discovered that there was not support on Safari for the transform property in css.
 After some research I found that the webkit property could be used to add support for these browsers.

+### Unsolved Bugs
 - I tried to write a function that would reset the state of the gameboard rather than reloading the page but I was unable to get the board to reset and ammend the cards with a new set.
 In the interest of ensuring the MVP I elected to create a button with a reload function instead.

+## Validator Testing
+## HTML
+- The W3 HTML validator found no errors in the HTML code.

+## CSS
+- The W3 CSS Validator found no errors in the CSS code.

+## Javascript
+- The JShint validator found no errors in the Javascript code.